DigitalDataServices/KMLtoFeatureSet/README.md

 ## Installation

-To use the KML To FeatureSet workflow module, you will need to copy the DDS.KmlWorkflow.dll to the following directories:
+To use a custom workflow module, you will need to copy the DDS.KmlWorkflow.dll to the following directories in your Geocortex Essentials installation:

+- `...\Geocortex Essentials\Default\REST Elements\REST\bin`
+  - Default path is `C:\Program Files (x86)\Latitude Geographics\Geocortex Essentials\Default\REST Elements\REST\bin\`
+  - This location makes the dll available to the REST endpoint and your users.

-- \Geocortex\Rest\bin
+- `..\Geocortex Essentials\Default\Workflow Designer`
+  - Default path is `C:\Program Files (x86)\Latitude Geographics\Geocortex Essentials\Default\Workflow Designer\`
+  - This location makes the module available in the Geocortex Workflow Designer.

 ## Usage